A guide to

-How audience-led keyword research can help influence content strategy
+We'll explain how audience-led keyword research will help influence and shape content strategy.

 Without essential data and research on the audience, how can you create a succinct content strategy?
 Think about it, have you ever been in a meeting where a decision on creating or removing a piece of content has happened based on a gut feel or a meaningless search volume statistic?
 Has that decision led to a meaningful result?